-The training activities used with the children aimed to strengthen their classroom performance in four core areas of the schools' curriculum:
+The education activities used with the children aimed to strengthen their classroom performance in four core areas of the schools' curriculum:

 - Arabic

 - Mathematics

 - English

-- Health and Science
+- Health and Science.

 The sessions combined formal school learning with play which included games, role play, theatre, dance, cultural expression and art.
 The activities were implemented using active learning methodologies and the outcomes of the children's work included: wall designs, dramas and songs, puppet and contemporary dance, stories, and art and embroidery.
 The facilitators used dynamic, interactive methodologies including drama, art, stories, poetry, rap and Dabka (traditional Palestinian song and dance).
 The activities focused on strengthening knowledge, skills and confidence in the areas of literacy, numeracy, talking and listening.
 The formal sector work was delivered in liaison with teachers in local schools who advised on the key areas of the curriculum that needed to be addressed in the work with children.
+Teachers could advise on subject areas in which children were particularly weak and needed additional support.
+The activities were evaluated with the children through oral feedback and written questionnaires at the end of the programme.